CentraleSupélec

 I’m interested in understanding human learning and how to best organize courses to maximize students’ learning.
 To that end, as time permits, I’m gradually reading books on the matter (“How learning works”, “Teaching what you don’t know”, “Small teaching”).
 I try to find small practical actions which promote active learning in the classroom (or since 2020, in online settings…), but I don’t claim I’m successful at applying these tools extensively.
 I’m less interested in “bigbang” pedagogical innovations, although I’m not opposed to them and I’m kindly skeptical at the optimistic promotion of digital technologies which claim to revolutionize teaching, although I’m fond of computing.

-2014–present: teaching the 1st year electrical energy course (AC power, magnetic circuits, transformers, DC machines).
+2016–present: 1st year electrical energy course (AC power, magnetic circuits, transforms, DC machines).

-2019–present: cocreating and teaching (with Nabil Sadou) a 2nd year “engineering challenge term” on Microgrids and Renewable Energies, which includes an optimization project.
+2019–present: 2nd year “engineering challenge term” on Microgrids and Renewable Energies, which includes an optimization project (with Nabil Sadou).

 2015–2018: creation of two 20 hours lab courses for our “Smart grids” Master program: